satpalsr/sdk/docs/server.playermanager.md

 <h2>Events</h2>

-This class is an EventRouter, and instances of it emit events with payloads listed under [PlayerManagerEventPayloads](./server.playermanagereventpayloads.md)
+This class emits global events with payloads listed under [PlayerManagerEventPayloads](./server.playermanagereventpayloads.md)

 The constructor for this class is marked as internal.
 Third-party code should not call the constructor directly or create subclasses that extend the `PlayerManager` class.